---

 ### What credit score threshold should I meet before starting a credit stacking approach?

 A FICO score of 700 or higher positions you for the best credit card offers with generous signup bonuses and elevated rewards rates.
 Premium travel cards from Chase and American Express typically require this minimum.
 Users with scores between 680-699 can still build a stacking portfolio but may face lower credit limits and fewer signup bonus options.
-Scores below 680 generally result in higher APRs that undermine the rewards value proposition.
+Scores below 680 generally result in higher APRs that cancel out the rewards.

 ### How does credit stacking impact credit utilization ratios?